cazevfung/deep-research-tool/docs/implementation/IMPLEMENTATION_SUMMARY.md

 You now have a **complete Bilibili video downloader and transcriber** that:

 - ✅ Downloads audio from Bilibili videos
-- ✅ Transcribes to Chinese text using Whisper
+- ✅ Transcribes to Chinese text using transcription tools
 - ✅ Works with any Bilibili video (even without subtitles)
 - ✅ Uses official API (no third-party services)
 - ✅ Cleans up after itself
 - ✅ Full error handling and logging

-**Ready to use!** Just install Whisper and start transcribing! 🎉
+**Ready to use!** Just install transcription dependencies and start transcribing! 🎉